rajesh04jena/Limitless/README.md

 ## **Usage**

-- **Coming Soon** - Building all the mentioned salient features diligently and will be rolled out by end of 2024
+- **Coming Soon** - All the mentioned salient features will be rolled out soon and will replace your incumbent and expensive forecasting tool